RajGauravTiwari/adobe_1B_Team_404Error/README.md

 ### 3. Prepare Input

 - Put your PDFs and `input.json` in `input/`.
+- A sample input and output has been attached.
 - `input.json` example:
 {
 "documents": [{"filename": "doc1.pdf"}, {"filename": "doc2.pdf"}],